 - To aid community groups renting kitchens with meal planning.

-Other regulations specific to the food services program include the following:
+Other regulations specific to the nutrition services program include the following:

 - School personnel are not eligible to be served without cost.

-- Kitchens may not be used without the approval of food services.
+- Kitchens may not be used without the approval of nutrition services.